Deepak2488/SHOPeKART/README.md

-Runs the app in the development mode.\
+Runs the app in dektop browser.\
 Open [https://shop-e-kart.netlify.app/](https://shop-e-kart.netlify.app/) to view it in your browser.